Wendy Williams Tells Rihanna She Dodged A Bullet With Drake After His Lovechild Scandal’s Revealed

 While there’s no concrete proof Drake fathered a child with Brussaux, there are a few details that have raised some eyebrows.
 Brussaux is actually the same woman who Drake was photographed with Drake on a dinner date in Amsterdam in January, 2017.
 The photo was taken just says after the alleged conception of her baby boy, Adonis.
 Brussaux later gave birth in October 2017, about nine months after her dinner date with Drake.

-Brussaux reportedly took to Instagram (which has since been set to private) to show off her pregnancy, where in one photo she allegedly had her baby bump out next to a cake with the name Adonis on it; the same name Pusha Traps about in this diss track.
+Brussaux reportedly took to Instagram (which has since been set to private) to show off her pregnancy, where in one photo she allegedly had her baby bump out next to a cake with the name Adonis on it; the same name Pusha raps about in this diss track.

 The French woman was also the same woman who claimed to have text messages (via TMZ) with Drake back in May 2017 (when the story of their apparent relationship broke), where he allegedly asked her to get an abortion.